Workable/orka/docs/request-context.md

 ### Log Tracer

-If the Request Context is enabled, orka by default appends `requestId` and `visitor` to all the application logs automatically.
+If the Request Context is enabled, orka by default appends `requestId`, `correlationId` and `visitor` to all the application logs automatically.

 ### Configuration